 Registered nurses should be detail-oriented, patient, sympathetic and emotionally stable.
 Because they're likely to come in contact with infectious diseases, they must observe strict health and safety guidelines to prevent contamination.
 They also should be able to administer CPR.
 Some RNs are expected to work irregular hours since hospitals and nursing care facilities operate 24 hours a day.

+All states require registered nurses to graduate from an approved nursing program and pass the NCLEX-RN.
+Aspiring RNs should check with their state's board of nursing to determine other requirements.
 With experience and, in some cases, additional education, RNs can pursue a number of specialty certifications from nursing organizations ranging from the American Board of Neuroscience Nursing to the Board of Certification for Emergency Nursing.

+While working for health care facilities, registered nurses often attend workshops or conferences to stay current on nursing trends and improve patient care.
+These RN meetings generally occur at places of employment, resorts or convention centers.
+Day-long workshops sponsored by hospitals often feature guest speakers who discuss ways to communicate better with patients and resolve nursing issues.
+Some workshops qualify for continuing education credits.
 Professional nursing organizations, such as the American Nurses Association, typically sponsor 2- to 3-day annual conferences, where registered nurses can network with their peers.
 Conferences generally are held at resort locations or convention facilities.
 These gatherings often focus on leadership and personal development or on a specific area of nursing, such as trauma, brain injuries or strokes.

 Some form of continuing education generally is required for license renewal or continued employment.
 RNs who aspire to positions as nurse practitioners, midwives, clinical nurse specialists, nurse anesthetists or nursing administrators might benefit from completing a master's degree program in nursing.
 Doctorate programs also are available, with some focusing on clinical aspects of nursing and others geared toward nurses who desire positions in research or academia.